Aariq/website-v2/content/authors/admin/_index.md

 user_groups: []
 ---

-I recently recieved my PhD in Biology from Tufts University with an emphasis on chemical ecology.
-I'm currently looking for a postdoc position.
-I'm interested in the mechanisms of plant defense and their consequences for natural and agricultural ecosystems.
-My dissertation focus was on the effects of climate change and insect herbivory on the quality (flavor and health benefits) of tea (*Camellia sinensis*).
+I'm a postdoctoral researcher in [Emilio Bruna's lab](http://brunalab.org/) at University of Florida working on the effects of drought and habitat fragmentation on a tropical plant.
+I'm interested in the mechanisms of plant responses to stress and their consequences for natural and agricultural ecosystems.
+[My Ph.D. focus](http://teaclimate.org) was on the effects of climate change and insect herbivory on the quality (flavor and health benefits) of tea (*Camellia sinensis*).